j3k0/cordova-plugin-purchase/README.md

 ## Getting Started

-If you don't know much about In-App Purchases, you'll find a good overview on the subject from those guys:
+If you wish to learn more about In-App Purchases (IAP), you'll find a good overview on the subject from the various platforms documentation:

 * Apple:
    * [In-App Purchase Introduction](https://developer.apple.com/in-app-purchase/)